Learning Plans - Making basic template changes

 If you have previously Archived any plans, they will also be listed here, including if any pupils still have an active plan using that template.
 This enables you to click on an archived template, download it or even restore it if you need to.

-Click the Learning Plan link to access to the edit area.
+Click the Learning Plan name link to access to the edit area.
 This is split into three sections.
 The first two, govern the tables for targets and comments.

 The Word Document Template section is an advanced option and requires you to download, and edit, a template in Word.
 This is covered in our specific guide.

-Renaming or archiving the template
+Renaming, archiving or deleting the template

 If you think you might require additional templates, perhaps for specific foci, it is worth naming this template according to its intended usage.
 Use the Rename button to achieve this.
+Renaming a template will not affect any Learning Plans that are using it.

 You can also Archive the template.
 Archived templates are not available for any new learning plans, but any active plans will remain.
 This may be useful if you create several templates and want to tidy up, to make sure other staff use the intended template going forward.